Open FJRW Theory and Mirror Symmetry: Introduction

 \emph{Acknowledgements:} The authors would like to thank Alexander Buryak, Emily Clader, Rahul Pandharipande, Yongbin Ruan, and Jake Solomon for discussions relating to this work.
+The authors would also like to thank the referee for their comments which have improved the paper.
 The first author acknowledges support from the EPSRC under Grants EP/N03189X/1, a Royal Society Wolfson Research Merit Award, and the ERC Advanced Grant MSAG.
-The second author acknowledges support provided by the National Science Foundation under Award No.\ DMS-1401446, the EPSRC under Grants EP/N004922/2 and EP/S03062X/1, and the UK Research and Innovation Future Leaders Fellowship MR/T01783X/1.
-The third author, incumbent of the Lillian and George Lyttle Career Development Chair, acknowledges support provided by the ISF grant No. 335/19 and by a research grant from the Center for New Scientists of Weizmann Institute.
+The second author acknowledges support provided by the National Science Foundation under Award No.\ DMS-1401446, the EPSRC under Grants EP/N004922/1,2 and EP/S03062X/1, and the UK Research and Innovation Future Leaders Fellowship MR/T01783X/1,2 and MR/Y033841/1.
+The third author, incumbent of the Lillian and George Lyttle Career Development Chair, acknowledges support provided by the ISF grants No. 335/19 and 1729/23, and by a research grant from the Center for New Scientists of Weizmann Institute.